Healing Ministry Flows Through Relationships

 This was his reply:

 “Some time ago, I had this image of a network of islands in a vast sea, connected by a variety of bridges.
 The islands are people, and the bridges are the relationships.
 Some of the islands have many bridges, some just a few, and a few islands have no bridges at all.
 And the bridges are of all varieties.
-There are some rickety footbridges, some rope bridges or narrow wooden bridges.
-Some are just a fallen log.
+There are some rickety footbridges, some rope bridges, or narrow wooden bridges.
+Some are just fallen logs.
 Others are well-made stone bridges, and there are a few modern steel or concrete bridges.